 Our board and trustees

-Jonathan is the Director of Policy and Advocacy at the Varkey Foundation, a global Foundation dedicated to improving education standards across the world.
+Jonathan Simons is the Director of Policy and Advocacy at the Varkey Foundation, a global Foundation dedicated to improving education standards across the world.

 Previously, Jonathan was Head of the Education Unit at Policy Exchange, where he wrote over 15 major reports, book chapters and policy documents across all aspects of education.
 Jonathan has also worked at Serco Group, as Head of Open Public Services in the Cabinet Office, and as Head of Education in the Prime Minister's Strategy Unit in the administrations of both Gordon Brown and David Cameron.
 Outside of work Jonathan is the Chair of Governors and Co-Founder of Greenwich Free School, a Trustee of REAch4 Multi Academy Trust, and a TES columnist.

+Nick Turner is the Managing Director at Stratforma.
 Advisor, corporate strategist and futures thinker, Nick Turner has over 25 years’ experience offering counsel to senior leaders and decision-makers, helping them make better choices today for an uncertain tomorrow.

 Prior to founding Stratforma, Nick served as a Managing Director at both Morgan Stanley and Nomura and was the Co-President of Global Business Network (GBN) / a Senior Partner at Monitor Group.

 After 15 years of promoting economic development and welfare-to-work in London and the UK, Nick is convinced that access to high quality education is the key driver of opportunity for all.